Qara Khitai: Rise of Khwarazm

+Rebellions in the east

+In 1204, the Qara Khitai put down a rebellion in Khotan and Kashgar.
+In 1209, Qocho rebelled against the Qara Khitai.
+The Qara Khitai commissioner was chased into a high building where he was put to death.
+The Uyghur ruler, Barchuq Art Tegin, reported the incident to the Qara Khitai, but at this point individuals at Qocho had already started defecting to the Mongols.
+When Genghis Khan's messengers arrived at Qocho, the Uyghur ruler offered his allegiance to the Mongol khan.
+Genghis gave Barchuq his daughter in return for his attendance at court as well as a sizable tribute.
+In late 1209 or early 1210, when Merkit refugees arrived in Qocho, Barchuq attacked them and drove them off.
+He made haste to report his loyal behaviour to Genghis, accompanying it with tribute.
+In 1211, the Uyghur Idiqut had an audience with Genghis on the Kerulen River.
+In the same year, another vassal of the Qara Khitai, the Karluk Arslan Khan surrendered to Genghis.

 Kuchlug's usurpation and end of the Khanate

 In 1208, a Naiman prince, Kuchlug, fled his homeland after being defeated by Mongols.
-Kuchlug was welcomed into the empire of the Qara-Khitans, and was allowed to marry Zhilugu's daughter.
+Kuchlug was welcomed by the Qara Khitai, and was allowed to marry Zhilugu's daughter.
 However, in 1211, Kuchlug revolted, and later captured Yelü Zhilugu while the latter was hunting.
-Zhilugu was allowed to remain as the nominal ruler but died two years later, and many historians regarded his death as the end of the Qara-Khitan empire.
+Zhilugu was allowed to remain as the nominal ruler but died two years later, and many historians regarded his death as the end of the Qara-Khitai empire.
 In 1216, Genghis Khan dispatched his general Jebe to pursue Kuchlug; Kuchlug fled, but in 1218, he was finally captured and decapitated.
-The Mongols fully conquered the former territories of the Qara-Khitans in 1220.
+The Mongols fully conquered the former territories of the Qara-Khitai in 1220.

 Aftermath

 The Qara Khitais became absorbed into the Mongol Empire; a segment of the Qara-Khitan troops had previously already joined the Mongol army fighting against Kuchlug.
 Another segment of the Qara-Khitans, in a dynasty founded by Buraq Hajib, survived in Kirman as a vassal of the Mongols, but ceased to exist as an entity during the reign of Öljaitü of the Ilkhanate.
 The Qara-Khitans were dispersed widely all over Eurasia as part of the Mongol army.
 In the 14th century, they began to lose their ethnic identity, traces of their presence however may be found as clan names or toponyms from Afghanistan to Moldova.
 Today a Khitay tribe still lives in northern Kyrgyzstan.

+Qara Khitai is mentioned on the Asia map of Nicolas and Guillaume Sanson of 1669.